-In another tank, jelly fish who aren’t moving at all, have their dangling tentacles shown off in their tank with back lighting.
+In another aquarium, jelly fish who aren’t moving like the fish, have their dangling tentacles shown off with back lighting.

-The jelly fish are transparent, catching food in their tentacles and letting themselves be propelled by currents or by ingesting water and spitting it out to move in the direction of their prey.
+The jelly fish are almost transparent, catching food in their tentacles and letting themselves be propelled by currents or by ingesting water and spitting it out to move in the direction of their prey.

 They are other worldly.